Hierosoft/pycodetool/csharp-to-python.md

-# Notes on shannoncruey's csharp-to-python
+# Notes on csharp-to-python

-Manual changes are necessary after using shannoncruey's csharp-to-python.
+Manual changes are necessary after using Poikilos' (fork of shannoncruey's) csharp-to-python.
 The shim functions below were implemented manually in
 <https://github.com/poikilos/RetractionTowerProcessor> and the latest versions of them can
 be found there until they are implemented here.